BSMP-Coders/BSMP-Coders.github.io/students/github_copilot_setup.md

-# 🎓 Getting Started with GitHub for BSMP Coding Course
+# 🎓 Getting Started with GitHub for BSMP Coding Course  <!-- {docsify-ignore-all} -->

 Welcome to the BAM Summer Mentorship Program (BSMP) Coding Course! 🌟 Let's get you all set up with GitHub, GitHub Student Pack, and GitHub Copilot so you can start your coding journey. 🚀